Managing Your Library

 Tips for Getting the Most from Your Library

 - Try different traditions for the same passage.
-If you have free outlines remaining, generate the same passage with a different tradition to see alternative perspectives.
+If you have free starters remaining, generate the same passage with a different tradition to see alternative perspectives.
 This can enrich your sermon even if you preach from one tradition.